-Repeated, prolonged sun exposure causes skin damage, especially in fair-skinned persons.
-Sun-damaged skin becomes dry and wrinkled and may form rough, scaly spots called Actinic Keratoses.
-These rough spots remain on the skin even though the crust or scale is picked off.
-Treatment of an Actinic Keratosis requires removal of the defective skin cells.
+Repeated, prolonged sun exposure causes sun damage that appears as altered skin color and texture, especially in people with fair complexions.
+Sun-damaged skin often appears dry and wrinkled and may form rough, scaly spots called Actinic Keratoses.
+Treatment of an Actinic Keratosis requires removal of the damaged skin cells.
 New skin then forms from the deeper skin cells, which have escaped sun damage.

 Actinic Keratoses are not skin cancers.
-Because they may sometimes turn cancerous, however, they should be removed.
-Actinic Keratosis is treated by Dr. Green for patients in the DC, Virginia, and Maryland regions.
+However, they may sometimes turn cancerous, which is why they should be removed.
+Actinic Keratoses are treated by Dr. Green for patients in the DC, Virginia, and Maryland regions.

-Sun damage is permanent.
+You should avoid unnecessary sun exposure and protect your skin when outside.
 Once sun damage has progressed to the point where Actinic Keratoses develop, new keratoses may appear even without further sun exposure.
-You should avoid excessive sun exposure and protect your skin when outside.

 “You cannot go wrong with this dermatologist.
 Dr. Green and his staff are the very best!
 They go out of their way to assure patient satisfaction.
 I have used many services in the Bethesda location, and have always been more than satisfied.
 I highly recommend Dr. Green.”